sumanprasad007/my_blogs/clkl4mmkn000d09mp9cgof5kh.md

 }
 ```

+By combining the use of `for_each` with a variable containing a list of instance types, Terraform will create multiple EC2 instances, each with a different instance type based on the provided list.
+Whether you set the variable values directly in the `.tfvars` file or through command-line flags, Terraform will process the input and provision the resources accordingly.
 When you run Terraform apply, it will create three EC2 instances with the specified instance types.

 ### Scenario 6: Multi-Cloud Provisioning